DevOpsPlayground/DIY/playgrounds/October_2019/header.md

 <img src=../../README_images/oct-19-apply.png width="600">
 </p>

-> IMPORTANT! - make a note of the `WorkstationPassword` as this is auto-generated and will only be shown once.
-If lost you may need to build your instance again.
+> IMPORTANT! - make a note of the `WorkstationPassword` and `RemoteHostPassword` as these are auto-generated and will only be shown once.
+If lost you may need to build your instances again.

 Once the apply has completed your EC2 instance(s) will now be initialising and running the required script(s).
-Once the `instances state` has changed to `Running` it may take a further 4/5 minutes to install all the required dependencies.
+Once the `instances state` have changed to `Running` they may take a further 4/5 minutes to install all the required dependencies.

 ## Access

 To access your instances check outputs in terminal after running `terraform apply`:

-* Workstation instance - <workstation_ip>/wetty in browser e.g. 18.130.177.57:3000/wetty
+* Workstation instance - <workstation_ip>/wetty in
+* Remote Host instance - <remote_host_ip>/wetty in
+browser e.g. 18.130.177.57:3000/wetty
 * IDE access - <workstation_ip>:8000 in browser e.g. 318.130.177.57:8000
 * Workstation password - provided at the end of terraform apply
+* Remote Host password - provided at the end of terraform apply
 # Ansible Hands On
 ### Our task: Create a real-world LAMP stack for development and deploy Wordpress app using Ansible
 ## Summary:

 [Let's](#lets-start "Goto Let's start")